-There were three notifications of concerns received and followed up by Internal Audit during the year all of which have been reported to the Audit Committee.
+There were eight notifications of concerns received and followed up by Internal Audit during the year all of which have been reported to the Audit Committee.
+Controls have been strengthened in all areas where concerns were raised.

 10. Identifying the development needs of Members and senior officers in relation to their strategic roles, supported by appropriate training.